Skip to content

 This shouldn’t be much of a chore or even an expense now that so many companies provide free credit scores, including major banks and credit card issuers.

-For example, I’ve got free scores coming out of my ears from the many banks and credit card companies I do business with.
-It’s actually interesting to see the divergence in scores across different companies.
+For example, the many banks and credit card companies I do business with offer free scores.
+And it’s actually interesting to see the divergence in scores across different companies.

 [How to get a mortgage with a low credit score.]